 Organizations can collect every iota of data until they are literally drowning in it and never get to the Promised Land where that data translates into business success.
 That’s because merely collecting data isn’t enough.
 It must be analyzed and distributed to professionals at all levels of an organization.
 It is the individuals who have specific expertise over their business areas, but not necessarily data analytics acumen, that can apply data insights to make improvements.
-The secret to making data work for your organization is to use business intelligence tools such as Qlik Sense that leverage augmented intelligence—using machines to enhance human intelligence rather than replace it—to drive data literacy at every level of your organization.
+The secret to making data work for your organization is to use business intelligence tools such as Qlik Sense that leverage augmented analytics—using machines to enhance human intelligence rather than replace it—to drive data literacy at every level of your organization.

 Data Should Extend the Capabilities of Humans

 Although there has been plenty of concern and hype regarding machines taking over human tasks, what is truly compelling is how a machine-human partnership can help humans quickly get value from data to solve real problems through automated insights from the machines.
 Rather than pursue a nebulous objective, industry-optimized augmented intelligence focused on a particular problem is how data can extend the capabilities of humans and produce high performance for an organization.
 This is also the way to accelerate the adoption of artificial intelligence (AI) throughout enterprises.

 the proper tools to effectively glean insights from the data and communicate

 them to our human-led teams, many organizations waste time, money and opportunity.

 While a visual representation of the data is important, it’s not enough.
 To